mKondoJS/OverVue/README.md

 # OverVue
-#### OverVue is a stream-based state management library for Vue built on RxJs observables.
+#### OverVue is a stream-based persistent state management library for Vue built on RxJs observables.

-While Vuex provides a robust option for handling state in Vue applications, it does not handle data persistance without third-party plugin support.
-In order to address this issue, we have created OverVue, a state management library specifically built for Vue applications which ships with persisted state out of the box.
+While Vuex provides a robust option for handling state in Vue applications,  persistance requires third-party plugin support.
+The OverVue state management library includes persisted state out of the box.

-OverVue easily integrates with Vue applications to allow users to build their state store on an RxJS Observable stream.
-While Vue components are natively reactive, with OverVue all actions are converted to streams and combined with our single source of truth, the motherstream.
+OverVue leverages an RxJS Observable stream to manage synchronous and asynchronous updates to state and easily integrates with Vue applications.
+With OverVue, all actions are emitted to our single source of truth, the motherstream, along with any Observables contained therein.
 This allows users to easily assimilate Observables into their Vue applications while maintaining the Flux-based architecture most conducive to Vue.

 ### Disclaimer